alexdresko/HSPI/docs/source/how-to-contribute.rst

 Prerequisites
 -------------

-* Visual Studio 2015 is required to develop against the HSPI repo.
-We'll switch to Visual Studio 2017 as soon as it is released, but the 2015 and 2017 .SLN formats are not compatible.
+* Visual Studio 2017 is required to develop against the HSPI repo.
+(You can install install the templates and consume the HSPI nuget package on VS 2015)
+* (recommended) Resharper

 Setting up your development environment
 ---------------------------------------